emmahsax/slack_messaging/README.md

   icon_emoji: ":[SOME EMOJI]:"
 ```

+The default is for the file to be named `~/.slack_messaging.yml`, but a different path can be passed in like this:

+    $ slack-messaging --config="/PATH/TO/FILE/config.yml" slack

 To obtain the webhook url, go to [this link](https://api.slack.com/incoming-webhooks).

-Okay, now the project will _actually_ be ready to rock and roll.
+Okay, now the project will be ready to rock and roll.

 To print a friendly message to Slack, run: